-But do you know that most growers face tomatoes with blossom end rot once in a while in their gardening journey?
+Do you know that most growers occasionally face tomatoes with blossom end rot in their gardening journey?

 My tomatoes displayed black to brown tissues on the bottom of shrunken, wrinkled, and thickened fruits.